DevOps Application Development for Software Teams

-DevOps is a movement to bring together developers writing code and operations deploying code together under a unified platform to provide a faster, more reliable way to release code to market.
-In the world of Agile Development, DevOps makes sure that the developers only have to worry about the code they are producing.
+DevOps is a movement to bring developers writing code and operations deploying code together under a unified platform to provide a faster, more reliable way to release that code to market.
+In the world of Agile development, DevOps makes sure that the developers only have to worry about the code they are producing.

 Why should you automate pipelines?

-Your DevOps Engineer makes this all possible by the use of pipeline templates that are stored with your source code.
-In Azure DevOps, this practice can be a build file and task-based release or a single yaml file that has all stages of the process, Multi-Stage Pipeline.
-Here at Mercury, we have converted all our processes over to Multi-Stage Pipelines.
+Your DevOps team makes this all possible by the use of pipeline templates that are stored with your source code.
+In Azure DevOps, this practice can be a build file and task-based release or a single YAML file that has all stages of the development process contained in a multi-stage pipeline.
 This provides a single location to track anything you need with a build and release.
 Pipeline maintenance is simpler now that you only have a single file to track all your deployment changes.